hybridgroup/artoo-raspi/README.md

 ## Connecting to Raspberry Pi GPIO

 This gem only works on a real Raspberry Pi.
 Do not bother trying on any other kind of computer it will not work.
-ALso note you will need to connect actual circuits to the Raspberry Pi's GPIO pins.
+Also note you will need to connect actual circuits to the Raspberry Pi's GPIO pins.
 Here is an example of wiring the circuits for the GPIO to connect a single LED:

 ![GPIO LED Circuit Example](https://github.com/jwhitehorn/pi_piper/blob/master/examples/morse_code/circuit.png)